PoCInnovation/Pool2023/Software/day03/Nestjs/README.md

 - Create a **JwtAuthGuard** in the **auth module** in a **folder guard/jwt**
 - **call the fire method** in the **robot controller** and **protect this route with the guard**

-Tada !!
-We can make a nice fireworks !
+Tada 🎉 We can make a nice fireworks ! 🥳
 ### Technical documentation 📝
 - [Nestjs guards](https://docs.nestjs.com/guards#guards)
 - [Passport jwt protect routes](https://docs.nestjs.com/security/authentication#implement-protected-route-and-jwt-strategy-guards)

 ## Bonus - Unitary tests ✅

-Now that the robot is working it's important to make sure that it will continue to work.
-A real soldier has to do clean work!
-Good thing the unit tests are here !
+Now that the robot is up and running it's important to make sure that it will continue to work with future changes.
+A real soldier has to do a clean work!

 In this step you need to **unitary test all your app**.

+In the **backend application** development there are **different types of tests**.
+In this bonus you will see the **unit test**, this type of test consists to test your functions isolated form their context.

 ### Technical documentation 📝: